Student Life

 You may require an updated psychoeducational assessment to confirm a learning disability diagnosis, depending on how recently your last assessment was completed.
 Please review the documentation requirements for psychological or neuropsychological assessments.

-You're encouraged to book an appointment with a SAS counsellor to review your documentation together and determine what next steps—if any—are required.
+You're encouraged to book an appointment with an accessibility and accommodations specialist to review your documentation together and determine what next steps—if any—are required.

 Learn more about SAS documentation on our incoming students' web page.